openshift/enhancements/enhancements/installer/single-node-installation-bootstrap-in-place.md

 the bootstrap static pods resources when the OpenShift control plane is ready.

 Since we start with a liveCD, the bootstrap services (`bootkube`, `approve-csr`, etc.), `/etc` and `/opt/openshift` temporary files are written to the ephemeral filesystem of the live image, and not to the node's real filesystem.

 The files that we need to delete are under:

 * `/etc/kubernetes/bootstrap-secrets`
 * `/etc/kubernetes/bootstrap-configs`

 These files are required for the bootstrap control plane to start before it is replaced by the control plane operators.
 Once the OCP control plane static pods are deployed we can delete the files as they are no longer required.

+When the `post-reboot` service has completed its work, it removes itself so it is not run the next time the host reboots.

 #### Prerequisites for a Single Node deployment with bootstrap-in-place
 The requirements are a subset of the requirements for user-provisioned infrastructure installation.